Museum Research at JHU

 Sanchita Balachandran’s current research centers on the history of metals conservation in India.
 Her project examines the technical, political and social dimensions of conservation science in colonial India.
 In 2009 Dr. Balachandran received a Fulbright award to support eight months of research on this topic.

-Rebecca Brown, History of Art, Visiting Associate Professor
+Rebecca Brown, History of Art, Associate Professor

-Jennifer P. Kingsley, Museums and Society, Lecturer
+Jennifer P. Kingsley, Museums and Society, Lecturer, Assistant Director of Museums and Society

 Jennifer P. Kingsley's article "Picturing the Treasury in the Bernward Gospels" (Gesta 2011) considered the representation of treasury objects in the eleventh-century donor portrait of Bishop Bernward of Hildesheim.
 The painting argues for the symbolic power of such objects and their collection on the page engages the medieval praxis of memoria (a term that refers equally to mneumotechnics as to liturgical commemoration).
 Dr. Kingsley is starting a new project that considers the relationship between the museum and the history of the discipline of medieval art-history; she is teaching a course on the subject in Fall 2013.